SAP-samples/teched2023-AD267/exercises/buildcode/exercises/ex4/README.md

 ![](images/Cqlinsert.png)

 11. Double-cick on CQL_Insert to open the right-hand panel.

+12. In the Entity, choose ManagePurchaseRequisition_XXXService.PurchaseRequisition.
+In the Column Name, choose "purchaserequisition" column from the drop-down, and paste "message.data.PurchaseRequisition" in the Values column
 ![](images/Event_007.png)

-12. Open Code Editor to view the code
+13. Open Code Editor -?
+Application Logic to view the code file.
 ![](images/Event_008.png)
 replace the **await** statement code with:
 ```js